eugeneh101/CDC_from_SQL_and_NoSQL_to_Data_Warehouse/README.md

     * 1 DMS replication task
     * 1 S3 bucket
     * other miscellaneous AWS resources
-* Redshift table should match RDS table exactly within seconds due to DMS migration task.
-However Redshift table will not match DynamoDB table exactly in the case that you delete records from DynamoDB table; determine what to do with deleted DynamoDB records if they need to also deleted from Redshift table.
+* Redshift table should match **RDS** table exactly within seconds due to DMS migration task.
+However Redshift table will not match **DynamoDB** table exactly in the case that you delete records from DynamoDB table; determine what to do with deleted DynamoDB records if they need to also deleted from Redshift table.
+* Useful (dynamically-created) details are displayed in Cloudformation Outputs: Redshift endpoint, RDS endpoint, DynamoDB table name, S3 bucket name.
 * If you delete this Cloudformation stack, then it will delete all the AWS resources including stateful resources such as RDS instance, DynamoDB table, Redshft cluster, S3 bucket.
 You can change the `removal_policy` of the AWS resources if you want them retained instead of deleted.
 * If you delete this stack, first manually stop the DMS migration task; otherwise the stack will not fully delete, ie some AWS resources will remain undeleted.